Redocly/redocly-cli/docs/configuration/reference/apis.md

 - `{name}@{version}`
 - [API object](#api-object)
 - Required.
 Each API needs a name and optionally a version.
+Supports alphanumeric characters and underscores.

 {% /table %}